o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 5. for each file in the `manifests` folder (and its subfolders).
 6. decode the manifest file into a [terraform object](https://developer.hashicorp.com/terraform/language/expressions/types#map).

-I've breaken down the `manifests` local variable into two (one intermediary one) to make the expression more readable [^3].
+I've broken down the `manifests` local variable into two (one intermediary one) to make the expression more readable [^3].

 [^3]: In case you're curious, this would be equivalent as a single local var
     ```terraform